lucaperret/drone-now/DOCS.md

 +   type: npm
 ```

-Example configuration using password from secrets:
+Example configuration using token from secrets:

 ```diff
 pipeline: